ESMValGroup/ESMValTool/doc/sphinx/source/input.rst

 .. [#note2] Derived on the fly from down & net radiation.

 .. [#note3] The frequency of this variable differs from the one specified in
             the table.
-The correct entry can be found in the corresponding section of `recipe_check_obs.yml
+The correct entry that needs to be used in the recipe can be found in the corresponding section of `recipe_check_obs.yml
             <https://github.com/ESMValGroup/ESMValTool/blob/main/esmvaltool/recipes/examples/recipe_check_obs.yml>`__.